ela60/ela60/README.md

 <h3 aling ="left">About Me-</h3>
 <p aling ="left">I am a student on studying in CSE.
-  Also i want to be a Software Engineer(In sha Allah).
+  Also i want to be a Software Engineer(In shaa Allah).
   Besidly i'm a little youtuber😊 </p>